 Northgate Primary School is inclusive, offering a broad and balanced curriculum for all pupils.
 All children are taught by specialist staff using a differentiated approach.
 Where children are identified as having a particular Special Educational Need (SEN) and require additional provision, we may offer a range of support following discussions with the class teacher, SENDco, parents/carers and the child themselves.
+All maintained schools in Hertfordshire aim to make similar provision through their school offer.
 For more information on Hertfordshire's SEND policies, please follow the link: http://handnews.hertscc.gov.uk/